 - In January 2019, 200 members of ISIS families were surveyed in camps around Mosul (Qayyarah Jad’ah, Hamam Al Alil, and Salamyiah)

-Report based on those results Rule of Law in Post ISIS Mosul
+Report based on results of survey of ISIS family members and ISIS victims in Mosul Rule of Law in Post ISIS Mosul

 Gender and Accountability for Political Violence: The Case of Female Members of the Islamic State in Mosul, Iraq